What is a product vision statement?

 Why is product vision important?

-To understand the importance of having a product vision, consider how difficult it would be to develop a strategically sound product without one.
+To understand the importance of having a vision statement, consider how difficult it would be to develop a strategically sound product without one.
 How would that product team know where to focus its resources, which features to prioritize, which markets to target?
 On what strategic basis would they make decisions and set priorities?

-1. A product vision helps you develop a better product roadmap.
+1. It helps you develop a better product roadmap.

 Drafting a vision statement should be your team’s first step in starting any new product’s journey—and it always should come before you begin working on the product roadmap.